sequenceiq/slider/src/site/markdown/configuration/index.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Specification of the Cluster Description, v2.0
+# Specification of a deployed application, v2.0

-The specification of a cluster, the cluster.json file is both the persistent description of a deployed application, it is the format of the dynamic status report provided by the Application Master
+The specification of an applicaton, comprises
+1. The persistent description of an application's configuration
+1. The persistent description of the desired topology and YARN resource requirements.
+1. The dynamic description of the running application, including information on the location of components and aggregated statistics.

 1. [Redesign](redesign.html)
 1. [Specification](specification.html)